Yes, I'm a Gay Christian

-Last week I wrote a blog in which I finally fully came out as a gay Christian.
+Last week, I finally fully came out as a gay Christian.
 Truthfully, it’s still a bit weird to say out loud, but the more I say it, the more I own it, the more at peace I feel about it.
 Not to mention I feel pretty excited about talking about this more from a first person perspective, and not just an ally or concerned citizen.
 Before now, it was never truly personal.
 Now, I can confidently say that LGBT issues are my issues, too.

 More than that,